 Yosemite in winter is the perfect time to explore Yosemite National Park, its gateway towns and all the other fun winter activities the season has to offer.
 Make your trip to Yosemite this winter an exploration of a lifetime.

 Valley Floor Tours operate in the winter in Yosemite with a cozy bus replacing the open-air trams.
-For family-friendly activities, Yosemite offers an ice skating rink that operates at Half Dome Village (previously called Curry Village) from mid-November through March, depending on the weather.
+For family-friendly activities, Yosemite offers an ice skating rink that operates at Curry Village from mid-November through March, depending on the weather.
 Make sure to check out our quick video on winter tips when heading to the valley.

 Don’t forget to dress warm – the rink lies near the southern edge of Yosemite Valley, which gets less direct sunlight and is noticeably cooler in the winter months than Yosemite Valley’s north side.
 If you’re looking for a smaller rink, check out Tenaya Lodge at Yosemite, two miles outside the park’s southern entrance.
 It’s open daily from 9:00 – 11:00 a.m., from 1:00 – 3:00 p.m., and from 5:00 – 8:00 p.m.
 Rates, which include skate rentals, are $15 for adults and $12 for children for a single session or $25 for adults/$20 for children for a full day.

 There a few ways to get to Yosemite National Park this winter.
 If you plan to drive to Yosemite in winter, take CA Hwy 140 through Mariposa.
 It is the lowest-elevation route, least likely to be affected by snow and ice, and of course, beautiful.
-If you decide to drive to Yosemite National Park, you’re required to carry chains (in your car) everywhere in Yosemite in the winter.
+If you decide to drive to higher elevations in Yosemite National Park, remember that you’re required to carry chains (in your car) whenever entering a chain control area in the winter.
+Some other roads within Yosemite National Park close in the winter, so be sure you are paying attention

 Depending on road conditions, the chain requirements will be at one of these levels: